Tamar Hematite Iron Company: Iron ore deposit

 The ore deposit was the sixth and last of the deposits in the West Tamar area that were mentioned by Charles Gould in his report of 1866.
 The area that the THIC would later mine lay on approximately 14-acres land to the east of Brandy Creek.
 Gould also noted that iron ore outcropped at various points in a line that "may be traced south-easterly continuously to Brandy Creek and thence in intervals along the flanks of Cabbage Tree Tier to the eastern side of Middle Arm Creek, some iron cropping out wherever the thickness of marine drift has been sufficiently stripped away to permit of its re-appearance."

-The iron ore from the Brandy Creek mine was brown hematite or limonite—wth recorded iron contents of 51.1% iron and 46.8%—and was relatively rich compared to contemporary iron ore deposits in England.
+The iron ore from the Brandy Creek mine was brown hematite or limonite—with recorded iron contents of 51.1% iron and 46.8%—and was relatively rich compared to contemporary iron ore deposits in England.
 The THIC won a bronze medal for the iron ore that it exhibited at the Centennial Exposition in Philadelphia, and first prize in its class for iron ore at the Victorian Intercolonial Exhibition of 1875.